 – Our web series of 700 “Moments in Diplomatic History” captures key historical events – and humorous aspects of diplomatic life.

-– The ADST.org website attracts over 70,000 monthly visitors – everyone from journalists to practicing diplomats, distinguished academics and students from around the world.
+– The ADST.org website attracts over one million visits annually – everyone from journalists to practicing diplomats, distinguished academics and students from around the world.

 – Our 70+ podcasts are available through iTunes and Podbean.